containers/toolbox/doc/toolbox.conf.5.md

 Create a Toolbx container for a different operating system RELEASE than the host.
 Cannot be used with `image`.

+**devices** = ["DEVICE", ...]

+Add a host device to the container.
+Accepts a list of devices.
+Each device specification is assed as is to podman-create(1).

 ## FILES

 The following locations are looked up in increasing order of priority: